RyanNgCT/CS2030/W6Lect/README.md

 }
 ```

+In `Function<T, R>` the input type T is treated as the consumer, hence `? super T` and the output type is treated as a producer `? extends T`.

+In the
 ### Generic methods
 - `List.of()` or `PQ.of()` is called from the class $\implies$ does not know what is E that is declared (use the `static` keyword)
 	- allows the constructor to have `private` access modifier